 The illustration at right shows four different types of right-turn conditions.
 Corner A illustrates a turn from a street without on-street parking to a street with on-street parking.
-Corner B illustrates a turn from a street with on-street parking to a street without on-street parking to a street with on-street parking.
-Corner D illustrates a turn from a street without on-street parking.
+Corner B illustrates a turn from a street with on-street parking to a street without on-street parking.
+Corner C illustrates a turn from a street with on-street parking to a street with on-street parking.
+Corner D illustrates a turn from a street without on-street parking to another street without on-street parking.
 This fourth intersection type is unable to employ the Reduced Intersection Radius method, and therefore the curb must be designed to minimum standards.